1. Stay with locals

 February 1, 2016

 Easy!
 Surprise your Spanish-learning friends, family or colleagues with a Gift Voucher.
-This voucher could be used toward a course fee and even texts.
-Once you have purchased your voucher, please El Patio of the…
+A voucher may be for a full course or to go toward a course fee or even for texts.
+Once you have purchased…

 Each month we'll send you Spanish language tips, practice exercises, useful links, special offers and fun upcoming events.